 MB: While I’m painting chance is neither encouraged nor discouraged.
 Like riding a bicycle, if you think about it you’ll fall off.
-I did my share of formally inventive wet-on-wet paintings in the 1990′s.
 As for drawing, I keep a sketchbook by my bed.
 Occasionally I’ll make a thumbnail sketch to remember an idea but I rarely refer to them.

 SG: What role does music play in your inspiration?
 Do you feel that you are depicting certain passages, such as in Schubert’s Winterreise in your previous series?

 MB: I always listen to music when I work, usually classical, and I painted my Winter series in a visual minor key.
-Muller’s poetry for Die Winterreise can be distraught, with the exception of Der Leiermann (The Organ-grinder), which is a dead-on metaphor for the artist and art-making.
-I was very surprised when a curator from a major museum awarded a dark Winter painting first prize in a competition.
-Prior to that, a collector I’d never met came unannounced to my studio, looked at a Winter painting and got verklempt.
+Muller’s poetry for Die Winterreise can be distraught, with the exception of Der Leiermann (The Organ-grinder), which is a metaphor for the artist and art-making.
+A collector I’d never met came unannounced to my studio, looked at a Winter painting and got verklempt.
 She now has eight pieces.
 The mood I identified with in my Winter series is called waldeinsamkeit in German, the feeling of being alone in the woods.
 Not loneliness, but in solitude with nature.
 I live in woods and heat our house with firewood I cut and split, alone.

 SG: Tell us more about your current series, October Red.